rrrrrrockpang/accessibility-guide/docs/Notebook/Instruction.md

 ## 1. Add Instructions.

-When we create many Python scripts, the data folder, and the log folder, we add more complexity to the folder structure.
-Have a .md file that tells students what these scripts are doing as well as clear expectations (i.e., the Colab coding questions) of the activity.
-You can find the question.md file in my [GitHub screenshot]({{site.baseurl}}/docs/notebook/organize#2-divide-the-colab-document-into-separate-python-scripts).
+We add more complexity to the folder structure when we create many Python scripts, the data folder, and the log folder.
+Have a Markdown file (`.md`) that tells students what these scripts include as well as clear expectations (i.e., the Colab coding questions) of the activity.
+You can find the Markdown file `question.md` in my [GitHub screenshot]({{site.baseurl}}/docs/notebook/organize#2-divide-the-colab-document-into-separate-python-scripts).

-We usually have the students submit the homework Colab assignment on canvas or Gradescope.
-It is much easier for BVI students to submit their answers on the .md file, instead of having to navigate multiple web platforms.
+We usually have the students submit the homework Colab assignment on [Canvas](https://canvas.uw.edu/) or [Gradescope](https://www.gradescope.com/).
+It is much easier for BVI students to submit their answers on the Markdown file, instead of having to navigate multiple web platforms.

 ## 2. Add Loggings.

 We also recommend adding loggings to your computational notebooks and the Python scripts.
-This will be helpful for students to debug their code.
+Loggings will be helpful for students to debug their code.

-When you have a `print` statement, you should also `log` these statements to a log folder.
-This is important for students with visual impairment to debug their code.
-When you print a lot of statements in the terminal, you cannot easily scroll up or copy-and-paste the terminal output for screen reader users.
+When you have a `print` statement, piping the logging output to a designated log folder is equally important.
+This practice provides a more flexible way to debug the code in the output file instead of the terminal.
+Scrolling up or copying-and-pasting the terminal output is not easy for screen reader users.

 {: .note }
 To log your output, please use the [logging package](https://docs.python.org/3/library/logging.html) and refer to this [blog post](https://towardsdatascience.com/stop-using-print-and-start-using-logging-a3f50bc8ab0).